webmarka/refr-shortlinks/README.md

 This section describes how to install the plugin and get it working.

-1. Upload `yourls-link-creator` to the `/wp-content/plugins/` directory.
+1. Upload `refr-shortlinks` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the "YOURLS Settings" option in the Settings Menu.
 4. Enter your YOURLS custom URL and API key